top of page

 What certifications has Sienna achieved in the GCTB dance format?

 In the Collective Soul intensive stream Sienna has achieved Collective Soul Levels One, Two, Three, Four, Five, Six and Seven.
 In the Teacher Training Intensives Sienna has achieved Teacher Training Levels One, Two, Three and Four.
-Sienna is also a performing member of the Global Caravan Dance Company International troupe and is currently working towards her Master Teacher Level One qualification.
+Sienna is also a performing member of the Global Caravan Dance Company International troupe and in 2023 Sienna completed the Global Caravan Tribal Bellydance Master Teacher Level One qualification.

 bottom of page